tedious/www.stashphp.com/Basics.rst

 level Keys can be looked at as alphanumeric strings with a one to one mapping.
 This works like most traditional caching systems, with each key mapping to a single piece of data in the caching system.

-Stash also has a special kind of grouping system that allow cache items to be nested by adding a slash to Keys (the same syntax as identifying folders on a filesystem).
-These slashes tells Stash where the nesting points are.
+Stash also has a special kind of grouping system that allows cache items to be nested by adding a slash to Keys (the same syntax as identifying folders on a filesystem).
+These slashes tell Stash where the nesting points are.
 Nesting allows developers to organize items just like they would files and folders on a computer.
 This makes clearing groups of items in the cache as simple as clearing their parent node, just like deleting a directory would erase all the files underneath.